cofl/cofl.github.io/src/src/conlang/sketches/2016/march/index.md

 Tayme's analysis holds together similarly well for vowels, though again, some changes have occurred.
 I've found that /œ̈/ unrounded to become /ɜ/, and /ÿ/ merged with /u/ except for word-finally, where it became /ɜ/ as well. /e/ dropped to /e̞/ some time in the 16<sup>th</sup> century, forcing /ɛ/ down to /æ/.
 Many of what Tayme analyzed as dipthongs are actually combinations with /j/ and /β̞/, except for /u͡i/, which has become /y͡i/.

-/o̞/ has a tendency to become /ə/ in unstressed syllables. /i/, likewise, becomes [ɪ], and /e̞/ and /æ/ both become [ɛ].
+/o̞/ and /ɐ̞/ have tendencies to become /ə/ in unstressed syllables. /i/, likewise, becomes [ɪ], and /e̞/ and /æ/ both become [ɛ].
 In some cases, when consonants of high sonority like nasals (/m n ɲ~ŋ/) and approximants (/l lʲ ʀ~ʁ/) are in a coda position, and the vowel is /ə/, /ə/ may be dropped, and the nasal or approximant will become the new nucleus.
 This does not happen with /j/ and /β̞/ due to their vowel-like nature.

+### 2.2.1 Allophony and Sandhi

+There is some fronting of back vowels in the vicinity of front vowels; namely, /u/ becomes [y] when in a syllable adjacent to one containing /i/, and /o̞/ becomes [œ] when in a syllable adjacent to one containing /e̞/.

 ### 2.3 Syllable Structure